Here are the Gregorian dates for the Biblical Feasts in 2023.

 (Purim is not one of the Appointed Times in Torah)

-This happened on the thirteenth day of Adar and on the fourteenth day they rested, making it a day of feasting and gladness. …The Jews established and took upon themselves, upon their descendants, and upon all who joined with them, that they would commemorate these two days in the way prescribed and at the appointed time every year.
-These days should be remembered and observed in every generation by every family and in every province and every city.
+This was done on the thirteenth day of the month Adar, and on the fourteenth day they rested and made it a day of feasting and gladness… the Jews established and accepted a custom for themselves and for their seed and for all those who joined themselves to them, so that celebrating these two days according to what was written down and according to their fixed time from year to year would not pass away.
+So these days were to be remembered and celebrated throughout every generation, every family, every province and every city.

-During the first month, on the fourteenth day of the month in the evening, is Adonai’s Passover.
+In the first month, on the fourteenth day of the month at twilight is the Passover of Yahweh.

 Note: The traditional time to begin Passover is in the evening at the end of the day.
 Some congregations observe it on the prior evening.
 For a more detailed explanation, go here.

-On the fifteenth day of the same month is the Feast of Matzot to Adonai.
-For seven days you are to eat matzah.
-On the first day you are to have a holy convocation and you should do no regular work.
-Instead you are to present an offering made by fire to Adonai for seven days.
-On the seventh day is a holy convocation, when you are to do no regular work.
+Then on the fifteenth day of the same month there is the Feast of Unleavened Bread to Yahweh; for seven days you shall eat unleavened bread.
+On the first day you shall have a holy convocation; you shall not do any laborious work.
+But for seven days you shall bring near an offering by fire to Yahweh.
+On the seventh day is a holy convocation; you shall not do any laborious work.

-When you have come into the land which I give to you, and reap its harvest, then you are to bring the omer of the firstfruits of your harvest to the kohen.
-He is to wave the omer before Adonai, to be accepted for you.
-On the morrow after the Shabbat, the kohen is to wave it.
+When you enter the land which I am going to give to you and reap its harvest, then you shall bring in the sheaf of the first fruits of your harvest to the priest.
+He shall wave the sheaf before Yahweh for you to be accepted; on the day after the sabbath the priest shall wave it.

-In the seventh month, on the first day of the month, you are to have a Shabbat rest, a memorial of blowing (shofarot), a holy convocation.
-You are to do no regular work, and you are to present an offering made by fire to Adonai.
+In the seventh month on the first of the month you shall have a rest, a reminder by blowing of trumpets, a holy convocation.
+You shall not do any laborious work, but you shall present an offering by fire near to Yahweh.

-The tenth day of this seventh month is Yom Kippur, a holy convocation to you, so you are to afflict yourselves.
-You are to bring an offering made by fire to Adonai.
-You are not to do any kind of work on that set day, for it is Yom Kippur, to make atonement for you before Adonai your God.
+On exactly the tenth day of this seventh month is the day of atonement; it shall be a holy convocation for you, and you shall humble your souls and bring an offering by fire near to Yahweh.
+And you shall not do any work on this same day, for it is a day of atonement, to make atonement on your behalf before Yahweh your God.

 Sukkot and Shemini Atzeret

-On the fifteenth day of this seventh month is the Feast of Sukkot, for seven days to Adonai.
-On the first day there is to be a holy convocation—you are to do no laborious work.
-For seven days you are to bring an offering by fire to Adonai.
+On the fifteenth of this seventh month is the Feast of Booths for seven days to Yahweh.
+On the first day is a holy convocation; you shall do no laborious work of any kind.
+For seven days you shall bring an offering by fire near to Yahweh.

-The eighth day will be a holy convocation to you, and you are to bring an offering by fire to Adonai.
-It is a solemn assembly—you should do no laborious work.
+On the eighth day you shall have a holy convocation and bring an offering by fire near to Yahweh; it is a solemn assembly.
+You shall do no laborious work.

 (Hanukkah is not one of the Appointed Times in Torah)